nuejs/nue/packages/nuejs.org/docs/faq.md

 These are timeless skills that grow more valuable as browsers evolve.
 When you understand the platform itself, you can evaluate frameworks based on what they truly add rather than accepting unnecessary complexity.

+### Why not use Web Components and Lit for a standards-first approach?
+While Web Components are indeed part of web standards, frameworks like Lit still perpetuate the JavaScript monolith problem.
+They encourage wrapping every UI element in JavaScript, even for content that should be purely semantic HTML.

+This misses a crucial point: most websites are fundamentally about content.
+Marketing pages, documentation, blogs - these don't need complex JavaScript components.
+They need clean content structures that flow naturally into systematic design.

+That's why Markdown is central to standards-first development.
+It enables content teams to work directly with structure and meaning, while systematic CSS handles sophisticated presentation through web standards.
+This separation creates cleaner architectures than wrapping everything in JavaScript components, regardless of whether those components use Web Component standards.

 ### Next.js and modern meta-frameworks solved real deployment and performance challenges.
 How does Nue compare to these full-stack solutions?